What Is Proactive Safety Culture in Aviation SMS

 10 – Have Checklists for High Percentage of Tasks

 Checklists are an incredibly effective and straightforward proactive risk management tool.
-Using them in your SMS program demonstrates proactive safety culture because of:
+Using them in your SMS activities demonstrates proactive safety culture because of:

-- Management’s willingness to develop checklists to prevent hazard occurrence; and
+- Management’s willingness to develop checklists to promote consistency and prevent hazard occurrence; and

 - Employees willingness to use and follow checklists in order to prevent safety issues.